anuket-project/anuket-specifications/doc/ref_model/chapters/chapter02.md

 <a name="2.3"></a>

 # 2.3 NFVI Profiles

 Based on the above analysis, following NFVI profiles are proposed (Also shown in **Figure 2-1** below)

-- **Basic**: VNFs with VNF-Cs that perform basic compute operations.
+- **Basic**: VNFs with VNFCs that perform basic compute operations.
-- **Network intensive**: VNFs with VNF-Cs that perform network intensive operations with high throughput and low latency requirements.
+- **Network Intensive**: VNFs with VNFCs that perform network and compute intensive operations with high throughput and low latency requirements.
-- **Compute Intensive**: VNFs with VNF-Cs that perform compute intensive operations with low latency requirements.
+- **Compute Intensive**: VNFs with VNFCs that perform compute intensive operations.
-- **Storage Intensive**: VNFs with VNF-Cs that perform storage intensive operations with high IPOS requirements. (_**Note:** Storage Intensive Profile will not be defined in initial CNTT releases_)
+- **Storage Intensive**: VNFs with VNFCs that perform storage intensive operations with high IPOS requirements. (_**Note:** Storage Intensive Profile will not be defined in initial CNTT releases_)

 >_**Note**: 	This is an initial set of proposed profiles and it is expected that more profiles will be added as more requirements are gathered and as technology enhances and matures._